 Additionally, veins in the legs are under more strain (than veins in other parts of the body) because they carry blood from the feet to the heart.
 And this is the longest distance that blood has to travel!

 Most of the blood flow from the legs is handled by deep veins, located under layers of muscle and fat.
 Their size often means they can resist against CVI, however that is not true for the smaller superficial veins (those close to the skin surface).

 Damage to these veins can produce the following symptoms:

 - An aching or heavy sensation in your legs.

 - Worsened pain after sitting or standing for a long time.

 - Itching around one or more of your veins.

 - Chronic swelling in your lower legs.
 We’ll discuss this in more depth below.

 How does swelling in the legs affect your overall health?

-If you have varicose veins and experience swollen legs and ankles often, you know how bothersome this can be.
-The swelling can make it harder to walk or to stand for long periods of time, and it's often painful as well.
-If you're like many people, you tell yourself that this swelling is just a "sign of aging" and not related to your varicose veins at all, right?
+If you have varicose veins and have experienced swollen legs and ankles, you will know how uncomfortable they can be.
+The swelling can make it painful to walk or stand for long periods of time, often leaving patients feeling debilitated.

 What can you do about swollen legs and ankles?